Poor Clares: United Kingdom

 The first Poor Clare monastery in England was founded in 1286 in Newcastle upon Tyne.
 In medieval England, where the nuns were known as "minoresses", their principal monastery was located near Aldgate, known as the Abbey of the Order of St Clare.
 The order gave its name to the still-extant street known as Minories on the eastern boundary of the City of London.

 After the dissolution of the monasteries under King Henry VIII, several religious communities formed in continental Europe for English Catholics.
 One such was a Poor Clare monastery founded in 1609 at Gravelines by Mary Ward.
+Poor Clare nuns from Walloon Convent and eight English women, one of whom being Mary Ward, rented a place in town until the convent was completed.
+The convent was completed in 1609 and provided a permanent place for the nuns to live until 1626 when a fire destroyed most of the building and forced the nuns to seek temporary shelter until it was repaired.
+Disaster struck again in 1654 when an explosion destroyed almost all of the town, including the convent.

 Later expelled from their monastery by the French Revolutionary Army in 1795, the community eventually relocated to England.
 They settled first in Northumberland, and then in 1857 built a monastery in Darlington, which was in existence until 2007.

-Following Catholic emancipation in the first half of the 19th century, other Poor Clares came to the United Kingdom, eventually establishing communities in, e.g., Notting Hill (1857, which was forced to relocate by the local council in the 1960s, and settled in the village of Arkley in 1969), Woodchester (1860–2011), Levenshulme (1863), Much Birch (1880), Arundel (1886), Lynton (founded from Rennes, France, 1904–2010s), Woodford Green (1920–1969), York (1865–2015) and Nottingham (1927).
+Following Catholic emancipation in the first half of the 19th century, other Poor Clares came to the United Kingdom, eventually establishing communities in, e.g., Notting Hill (1857, which was forced to relocate by the local council in the 1960s, and settled in the village of Arkley in 1969), Woodchester (1860–2011), Levenshulme (1863), Much Birch (1880), Arundel (1886), Lynton (founded from Rennes, France, 1904–2010s), Woodford Green (1920–1969), York (1865–2015) and Nottingham (1927–2023).

 The community in Luton was founded in 1976 to meet a shortage of teachers for local Catholic schools.
 It was originally based at 18 London Road in a large Edwardian house.
 In 1996, the community refocused on a ministry of social work and prayer, and moved to a smaller, modern home at Abigail Close, Wardown Park.

-Communities of Colettine Poor Clares were founded in England at Baddesley Clinton (1850–2011), Ellesmere, Shropshire.
-They have communities in Belfast, Northern Ireland, and in Bothwell, Scotland (1952).
-In Wales, there was a monastery in Hawarden.
-The one that used to be based in Neath moved to Bothwell.
+Germany

+With the Reformation, nuns in catholic monasteries in Germany would be forced to leave their convents and return to family or other networks.